 She was a founding Director of The Exhibiting Societies of Scottish Artists (ESSA) and a founding member of the Edinburgh College of Art Alumni Association.
 She was Honorary Arts Convenor of the Scottish Arts Club, Edinburgh from 2001-2004.

-Twice the recipient of the Elizabeth T Greenshields Foundation Scholarship, she was short listed several times for the Noble Grossart Painting Prize and received the Alexander Graham Munro Award from the RSW in 1997 and the John Gray Prize in 2007 and the Walter Scott Award in 2018.
+Twice the recipient of the Elizabeth T Greenshields Foundation Scholarship, she was short listed several times for the Noble Grossart Painting Prize and received the Alexander Graham Munro Award from the RSW in 1997, the John Gray Prize in 2007 and the Walter Scott Award in 2018.

 Her oils and watercolours are widely held in both public and private collections throughout the UK and Canada.